-- 1. Remember that standards of professionalism are the same online as in any other circumstance.
-Do not share or post information or photos gained through the nurse-patient relationship.
+- 1. The student must keep in mind that standards of professionalism are the same online as in any other circumstance.
 Maintain professional boundaries in the use of electronic media.
-Online contact with patient blurs this boundary. - 2.
-Do not make disparaging remarks about patients, faculty, or peers, even if they are not identified. - 3.
-Do not take photos or videos of patients on personal devices, including cell phones. - 4.
-Student should take advantage of privacy settings and seek to separate personal and professional information online. - 5.
-Students should being content that could harm a patient's privacy, rights, or welfare to the attention of appropriate authorities. - 6.
+Online contact with patients can blur this boundary. - 2.
+The student must not make disparaging remarks about patients, faculty, or peers, even if they are not identified. - 3.
+Student should take advantage of privacy settings and seek to separate personal and professional information online. - 4.
+Students should bring content that could harm a patient's privacy, rights, or welfare to the attention of appropriate authorities. - 5.
 The Kitty DeGree School of Nursing strongly discourages "friending" of patients on social media websites.
-Providers in patient care roles generally should not initiate or accept friend requests except in unusual circumstances such as the situation where an inperson friendship pre-dates the treatment relationship.
+Providers in patient care roles generally should not initiate or accept friend requests except in unusual circumstances such as the situation where an in-person friendship pre-dates the treatment relationship.